 Click “Start Encrypting” to begin the encryption process.

-NOTE: You will need to manually upload evidence of disk encryption on Linux when using the Drata agent.
-See this article for more details.
+Note: If you're using the Drata Agent on Linux, you'll need to manually upload evidence of disk encryption.
+View this article for more details.